 The Measure tile will display pre-configured measures for a project or portfolio.
-For example, in project dashboards, this tile can be used to display a number or percentage of critical activities within the project.
+For example, in project dashboards, you can use this tile to display a number or percentage of critical activities within the project.
 Measure tiles are available for project and portfolio dashboards.

 The Chart tile will display any created charts.
-These are visual representations of data that can be created in the Charts page of the Dashboards app.
-In order to add a chart to the dashboard, the chart will first need to be created.
-There are a variety of different chart types that can be created to display different types of data for the open object.
+These are visual representations of data that you can create in the Charts page of the Dashboards app.
+In order to add a chart to the dashboard, the you will first need to create the chart.
+There are a variety of different chart types that you can create to display different types of data for the open object.
 For workspace dashboards, for example, you could create a pie chart to view how many projects each project manager has been assigned to.
 For a project dashboard, you could create a line chart to compare the durations of different activities within the schedule.
 For more information about creating charts within Oracle Primavera Cloud, refer to this article.

 When editing Chart tiles, you’ll be prompted to choose a created chart to apply to the tile from the Chart field.
 All of your configured and saved charts will be listed for use here.
 If you haven’t created a chart yet, you can quickly jump to the Chart creation page by selecting Create Chart.
 You can also choose to Enable Drill Down, which allows areas of charts to be “drilled down” to a configured sub-chart to display multiple layers of data.